-- Mr. Yuzo Seto is a candidate for the position of Outside Director in accordance with relevant law and regulation.
-At the close of this Ordinary General Meeting of Shareholders, his term of office as Outside Director shall be one year.
-The Board of Directors recommends his election as Outside Director so that his wealth of business management experience and his broad range of insight may be reflected in the Company's operations. - Mr. Yukiharu Kodama is a candidate for the position of Outside Director in accordance with relevant law and regulation.
-At the close of this Ordinary General Meeting of Shareholders, his term of office as Outside Director shall be one year.
-Although he has not been involved in corporate management other than formerly as Outside Director and Outside Corporate Auditor, the Board of Directors recommends his election as Outside Director so that his wealth of experience and his broad range of insight into the world of business may be reflected in the Company's operations. - Mr. Morio Ikeda is a candidate for the position of Outside Director in accordance with relevant law and regulation.
-The Board of Directors recommends his election as Outside Director so that his wealth of business management experience and his broad range of insight may be reflected in the Company's operations.
+Mr. Yukiharu Kodama is a candidate for the position of Outside Director in accordance with relevant law and regulation.
+The term of his office as Outside Director of the Company will be four years at the close of this Ordinary General Meeting of Shareholders.
+Although he has not been involved in corporate management other than formerly as Outside Director or Outside Corporate Auditor, the Board of Directors recommends his election as Outside Director so that his wealth of experience and broad range of insight into the world of business may be reflected in the Company's operations.

+Mr. Morio Ikeda is a candidate for the position of Outside Director in accordance with relevant law and regulation.
+The term of his office as Outside Director of the Company will be three years at the close of this Ordinary General Meeting of Shareholders.
+The Board of Directors recommends his election as Outside Director so that his wealth of business management experience and broad range of insight may be reflected in the Company's operations.